Fadoli/SpaceAdventure/docs/RESEARCH_SYSTEM.md

 ---

-## Practical Research (Customization System)
+## Practical Research (Level-Based Customization System)

 ### Definition
-Practical research allows players to customize buildings and ships by focusing on different aspects.
-Players invest research points in four focus areas, each modifying the building/ship in different ways.
+Practical research allows players to customize buildings and ships through an open-ended progression system.
+Players invest research levels into different focus areas, and each research completion distributes a level across the four focus areas in a rotating pattern for balanced growth.

 ### Four Focus Types